Is Driving Without Insurance Illegal in Your State?

 Ohio

-If you’re caught driving without insurance in Ohio, you’ll lose your license, registration, and plates until you can prove that you have insurance.
+If you’re caught driving without insurance in Ohio, you’ll lose your license, registration, and plates until you can prove you have insurance.
 You’ll also have to pay a $100 reinstatement fee and maintain special high-risk insurance for at least three years.

 A second offense carries a one-year suspension and a $300 reinstatement fee; a third or subsequent offense means a two-year suspension and a $600 fee.